geoscixyz/em/content/case_histories/balboa/processing.rst

 depth as an overlay on the 2D depth slice, for comparison.

-The images in :numref:`zteminv2d3d` a and b resemble quite closely the high and low frequency TPR images shown in :numref:`ztemtpr` a and b; in particular the shallow conductivity anomalies observed over all the known porphyries, as well as higher conductivities associated with the higher grade deposits, including Balboa, that are highlighted in the deeper inversion images and were
+The images in :numref:`zteminv2d3d` a and b resemble quite closely the high and low frequency TPR images shown in :numref:`bboa_tipper_tpr` a and b; in particular the shallow conductivity anomalies observed over all the known porphyries, as well as higher conductivities associated with the higher grade deposits, including Balboa, that are highlighted in the deeper inversion images and were